eduP2P/common/cmd/toverstok/README.md

 key gen
     Generate a new private key (and set it).

+key file [filename]
+    Sources a key from a specific file, will create the file if it doesn't exist.

+    Defaults to './toverstok.key'.

 key set ["privkey:HEX"]
     Set the private key from command line arguments, or alternatively line-input.